-Lost and Found is located in the Campus Safety Office in the Student Center (D Building).
+Lost and Found is located in the Administration Building at the Welcome Center Desk.
 All items should be delivered to this location for owner identification and retrieval.

 Megan's Law Requirements

 ATTENTION: All Persons Previously Convicted of Sex-Related Offenses